bsobro/toktok-redokan/wp-content/plugins/geo-my-wp/readme.txt

 - Improved structure of search forms and search results Stylesheet
 - Added missing space when displaying taxonomies in search results
 - Improve "Gray" search forms and results template files.
-- New, responsive search form and results templates: Purple for "Posts Locator" and "Yellow" for "Members locator”.
+- New, responsive search form and results templates: Purple for "Posts Locator" and "Yellow" for "Members locatorÓ.

 = 2.4.1 =